This post contains affiliate links.

 Cooking at low to medium temperatures, well below 260 C (500 F), should not be a problem.

-” I personally use ceramic since it cooks evenly and doesn’t leach chemicals.
-For higher heats, I use my hard-anodized pans.
+However, for higher heat, I use my hard-anodized pans.
 These pans were a wedding gift and are still going strong after 29 years!

-Although PTFE is still a very common type of non-stick cookware, There are alternatives available.
+Although PTFE is still a widespread type of non-stick cookware, There are alternatives available.

 Ceramic cookware is a great option and at prices to suit every budget.